AriaFallah/WebpackTutorial/part1/README.md

 [Example 1](https://github.com/AriaFallah/WebpackTutorial/tree/master/part1/example1)

 Webpack is formally referred to as a module bundler.
-From my understanding, the way that it works is that you specify a single file as your entry point.
+The way that it works is that you specify a single file as your entry point.
 Then every single file that is included in your entry point through `require` is concatenated into a single file called a bundle.

-For example lets say you have the files `index.js` (your entry point), `file1.js`, and `file2.js` all in the same directory.
+For example lets say you have the files `index.js` (your entry point), `file1.js`, `file2.js`, and `file3.js` all in the same directory.

 ```
 MyDirectory
 |- index.js
 |- file1.js
 |- file2.js
+|- file3.js
 ```

 and this is the content of your files